xkKevin/platform-ng/docs/merge-request-principle.md

 # push it to origin
 git push -u origin feature-whatever

-# create a merge request based on template
+# create a merge request based on templates
 ...
 ```